-Q- How will we be able to understand the 'volume of work' to be delivered?
+How will we be able to understand the 'volume of work' to be delivered?

-A - We have set out above in very rough terms what an appropriate level of resource might be.
-But one of the key elements of a high quality Healthcare Public Health Service to NHS Commissioners is a local mechanism for agreeing, through dialogue between the public health team and CCGs, what deliverables can be measured and a process for assessing achievement.
+We have set out above in very rough terms what an appropriate level of resource might be.
+But one of the key elements of a high quality healthcare public health advice service to NHS commissioners is a local mechanism for agreeing, through dialogue between the public health team and CCGs, what deliverables can be measured and a process for assessing achievement.
 This may include:

-- A local service agreement agreed with the Clinical Commissioners via a compact or Memorandum of Understanding specifying public health inputs and outputs, and outlining the reciprocal expectations placed upon the CCG. - An annual work plan for the Core Public Health Population Healthcare Service agreed by both the CCG and the DPH specifying the particular deliverables for the twelve month period. - An annual report drawn up by the DPH and the CCG setting out how the service had been provided that year.
+- A local service agreement agreed with the Clinical Commissioners via a compact or Memorandum of Understanding specifying public health inputs and outputs, and outlining the reciprocal expectations placed upon the CCG. - An annual work plan for the healthcare public health advice service agreed by both the CCG and the DPH specifying the particular deliverables for the twelve month period. - information (which may be in the form of a report) drawn up jointly by the DPH and the CCG setting out how the service had been provided that year.